 So when is it unnecessary to elect marital portability?

 - If you are going to donate all your money to charity.
 The estate tax charitable deduction is unlimited, so if you're planning to leave everything to charity, your estate won't have to pay any taxes anyway.

 - If you don't have children or other heirs.
 People with no kids often skip marital portability simply because they don't plan to leave money to anyone.

-- If you have children, but aren't going to leave them anything.
+- If you have children, but aren't going to leave them substantial amounts.
 As one of our clients likes to say, "I don't want to die with any money left in the bank!"
 Whether your children are self-sufficient already, or you have already gifted them enough during your lifetime, or you just want to spend your own money on yourself, dang it, you may not plan to leave anything behind.
 If so, go and enjoy your money now... if you get it just right, you can bounce your last check!

-- If you like paying taxes so much that you want to pay extra taxes after you die.
+- If you like paying taxes so much that you want to pay extra taxes even after you die.

 - If you hate filling out paperwork so much that the hassle outweighs the potential tax benefit.

 Hopefully this helps you understand the potential impact of filing Form 706 to elect marital portability.
 Do you need to file for marital portability?
 While you may think it unnecessary now, it's a good idea to at least talk it over with a CPA to see if you should cover your bases with the marital portability election.